Stormy start to winter session of UP legislature

-LUCKNOW: The Winter Session of the Uttar Pradesh Legislature got off to a stormy start on Tuesday, with the entire Question Hour being washed off in both houses amid strong protests by a united opposition on student clashes over the amended citizenship law.
+LUCKNOW, Dec 17: The Winter Session of the Uttar Pradesh Legislature got off to a stormy start today, with the entire Question Hour being washed off in both houses amid strong protests by a united opposition on student clashes over the amended citizenship law.

 As soon as proceedings began in the Assembly, Samajwadi Party and Congress members carrying placards and shouting slogans trooped into the Well of the House even as BSP lent them support from their seats.